bleskomat/bleskomat-diy/README.md

 * If you wish to configure your Bleskomat via SD card:
 	* Micro SD card with macro adapter

+See the [Parts Suppliers](#parts-suppliers) section below for links to suppliers for each component/equipment.

 #### Parts Suppliers